Islamic State carried out Lebanon cafe attack - minister

 Nohad Machnouk also said he expected more instability linked to the Syrian civil war that has been at the heart of repeated violence in Lebanon over the last four years.

-Machnouk said investigators were questioning men who belonged to the same organisation as the two bombers, both of whom have been identified as men from Tripoli.
+Machnouk said investigators were questioning men who belonged to the same organization as the two bombers, both of whom have been identified as men from Tripoli.

 "The initial information so far says that criminal state of Daesh was the one behind the bombing," Machnouk told journalists in Tripoli, using an pejorative Arabic acronym for the group that has seized wide areas of Syria and Iraq.

-Lebanese security officials have warned of plans by Islamic State and the Nusra Front to further destabilise Lebanon.
+Lebanese security officials have warned of plans by Islamic State and the Nusra Front to further destabilize Lebanon.
 Tripoli, historically a stronghold for Sunni Islamism, is seen as particularly vulnerable.

 The last major flare-up in the city, Lebanon's second biggest, was in October, when 11 soldiers and at least 22 militants were killed.